Griefed/ServerPackCreator/HELP.md

 > shell-script, for example, uses the variable name `JAVA` for Java-based operations.
 With the
 > previously mentioned placeholder `JAVA`, that variable would be removed from the scripts,
 > potentially rendering them useless.
 Nobody wants that, right? :D
 > {.is-warning}

+> **Default placeholder limitations**
+> Of all available default placeholders mentioned above, only one of them can be overriden via a given configuration.
+> Said placeholder is `SPC_JAVA_SPC`.
+This one allows you to set a different Java executable/binary path for your local scripts,
+> to make testing your server pack easier.
+The files in the ZIP-archive will always have the `SPC_JAVA_SPC=java` key-value-pair,
+> to ensure any given user of your server pack has the value most likely to work on their system.
+> {.is-warning}

 ### Changing the default templates